DevRickyCst/DevRickyCst/README.md

 Currently Data Engineer at Mobsuccess. 💻

-Also interested in full-stack development, Blockchain, Devops and Cloud Computing architecture. 👀
+Also interested in Python development, Blockchain, Devops and Cloud Computing architecture. 👀

+This is my repo to explore new areas.

 Always trying to learn more ! 📖